 No clips from acting class.
 Even if your class provides you with footage, that should only be used to help you study, not to pad your reel.
 No matter how good your work in class is, you won’t be competitive against actors who have professional clips.
 Same goes for theater performances—often these are filmed from a distance, which makes it difficult for casting directors to get a sense of your on-screen presence.

 Avoid heavily dramatic scenes.
 “The biggest mistake beginners make is to show something tragic and even melodramatic to prove they can act,” warns acting career coach and Backstage Expert Gwyn Gillis.
 “Wrong.
 Good acting is subtle.”
 Horror, sci-fi, and special effects-heavy scenes are also generally a no-no, especially if they emphasize visuals over nuanced performances.

-If you’re new to the business and you’re shooting a self-tape to include in your demo reel, steer clear of recognizable scenes from famous films or TV shows.
+If you’re new to the business and you’re shooting a self-tape to include in your acting reel, steer clear of recognizable scenes from famous films or TV shows.
 “I cringe when I see actors doing their own versions of ‘Good Will Hunting’ or ‘When Harry Met Sally,’” says Backstage Expert Joseph Pearlman.